 Besides taking care of the agenda, other tasks are left to the secretary, such as preparing documents and reports, issuing receipts, arranging external contacts (such as suppliers), scheduling meetings, and processes in general, among others.

 Although most of the time the secretary is responsible for organizing the health professionals' agenda, in some cases the reception team is responsible for this task.
 In this context, the secretary often ends up taking care of the doctor's agenda and external commitments, while the receptionist is in charge of taking care of the patients' schedules.

 It is at the reception that the patient has the first contact with the clinic, whether by phone or in person, so we usually say that the receptionist is responsible for representing the clinic in the relationship with the patient, and is considered by many to be the company's identity.

-In addition to the attendance (in person, by phone, and e-mail), the receptionist is also responsible for keeping the reception organized so that she/he can receive patients.
-It is at the reception that correspondence is usually received, transfers of calls to other extensions, reception of suppliers, among others.
+In addition to attendance (in person, by phone, and by e-mail), the receptionist is also responsible for keeping the reception organized so that she/he can receive patients.
+It is at the reception that correspondence is usually received, transfers of calls to other extensions, and reception of suppliers, among others.

 How to hire the ideal secretary or receptionist?

 Here on the blog we already gave some tips on how to hire the ideal secretary, so if you are in doubt about this issue, you can check out our article and stay on top of all the details.